ni/nimble/docs/nimble-spright-requirements-adr.md

 decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.
 -->
-- Spright's infrastructure increases the ease and consistency of UI component development (compared to creating them in an application).
 - Spright gives more visibility to components (than if within an application), increasing likelihood of reuse.
 - By using similar infrastructure, utilities, patterns, and rules as Nimble, Spright can make it easier to "graduate" a component to Nimble (than if written within an application).
 - Spright may provide a path to shorter development time (compared to Nimble) based on which requirements a team chooses to enforce, and the responsiveness/availability of their reviewers.
 This can give a team more control over the tradeoffs involved in hitting their deadlines.